Grandad, Ernest John Conway, married Emma Piggott on 4th July 1908 at Holy Trinity Church, London Road, Derby.

 By the end of 1914 in its short time in France the 2nd Battalion’s actions had resulted in 74 Casualties (53 Killed in Action; 16 Died of Wounds; 5 Died).

 The ‘Derby Daily Telegraph‘ (left) reported William’s death in a manner which was to become so familiar over the course of the next 4 years.

-When William went off to join the 3rd Battalion in 1911 it seems highly likely that two of his ‘mates’ went with him, as they had consecutive Service numbers and the same enlistment date.
+When William went off to join the 3rd Battalion in 1911 two of his ‘mates’ went with him, as they had consecutive Service numbers and the same enlistment date.